Saint Mary’s diagnostic tools provide the highest quality of care

 open heart nurses and interventional radiology technologist.

-Our ultrasound technology is state-of-the art with our IE 33, Logic E9,
+Our ultrasound technology includes our IE 33, Logic E9, Voluson E8 and

-Voluson E8 and Vivid E9 with advanced 3D cardiac software and probe technology.
+Vivid E9 with advanced 3D cardiac software and advanced probe technology.

 Nuclear medicine is a modality in medical imaging that uses small amounts